 “Picturing Planning: A World Worthy of a New Yorker Cover” (2015) Journal of Architectural and Planning Research Vol. 32: 3, 199-216

 “Beauty Controlled: The Persistence of City Beautiful Planning in Los Angeles” (2014) Journal of Planning History, 13(4), 296-321.

 “Regulating Visual Blight”, “The City as Textbook”, “Tinker Toy Urbanism”, “The Politics Of Food And Culture”, “Planning A Great Civic Park” and “Finding Public Space on Private Beaches” (2012), Planning Los Angeles, David C. Sloane, Editor, APA Planners Press, Chicago.
 Available at Amazon.

 “Visualizing Cities, Past and Present” (2011) Journal of Planning History, 10: May, 164-170.

-An article with USC’s Professor Tridib Banerjee on the legacy of Kevin Lynch in Los Angeles is in the works for the Journal of the American Planning Association and I am also finally getting back to work on a book about the Los Angeles Civic Center.
+I am also finally getting back to work on my book about the Los Angeles Civic Center.
 As part of this project, I was honored to recently receive the John Nolen Research Award from Cornell University to check out the Gordon and Brysis Whitnall archive.
 I’m hoping to spend a couple of weeks in Ithaca next year, learning more about one of L.A.’s earliest planners and his thoughts on the heart of the city.